glutanimate/image-occlusion-enhanced/README.md

 - fix a bug that would create the wrong SVG masks when changing the z-index of added layers
     + this means that you can now create as many additional layers as you want and arrange them in whatever way you want
     + you could, for instance, create a new layer and use it to add new labels to an image.
 In order to occlude them you would then simply have to move the layer below the Shapes layer.
 The add-on will take care of using the right layer for the SVG masks automatically.
 See [Making full use of SVG-Edit](#making-full-use-of-svg-edit).
-- removed duplicate SVG-Editor hotkeys (1, 2)
+- removed duplicate SVG-Edit hotkeys (1, 2)
-- assign `question-element` IDs to svg question shapes
+- assign `question-element` IDs to SVG question shapes
     + at some point in the future this might make it possible to target the question shapes via javascript or CSS
 - added tooltips to most UI elements to make things easier for new users
 - disabled a note type upgrade check that would revert any changes applied via the card template editor
     + any modifications to your I/O card templates will now be preserved across upgrades of the add-on
 - changed sort field of I/O notes to the header.
 This makes it easier to identify specific notes in the card browser.
 - changed default shape colour from white to dark-turquoise to make recognition of occlusions on white backgrounds easier
+- remember size and position of editor window

 ## Installation